CCPA Compliance ChecklistPublished February 25, 2020 by Sherry Jones • 5 min read

 - Do you notify data owners promptly in the event of a breach?

-To avoid costly lawsuits and fines, non-compliance is your best defense.
-But given the hastily-written CCPA’s redundancies and ambiguities—not to mention the many changes proposed before the law takes effect on January 1—even the best-intentioned businesses could fall short of the mark.
+To avoid costly lawsuits and fines, compliance is your best defense.
+But given the law’s complexity, even the best-intentioned enterprises could fall short of the mark.

 The Easiest Route to CCPA Compliance

 This checklist only scratches the surface of CCPA compliance.
 For a more detailed explanation of the law, check out our complete compliance guide to the CCPA.